 So, get ready as you’re in for a treat!

-1. Clever Girls Know
+1. Clever Girls Know Podcast

-Podcast host: Bola Sokunbi
+Podcast host of Clever Girl Knows: Bola Sokunbi

-2. Her Dinero Matters
+2. Her Dinero Matters Podcast

-Podcast host: Jen Hemphill
+Podcast host of Her Dinero Matters: Jen Hemphill

-Jen is fully invested in building community and has woven some fun and engaging themes into her podcast such as “Reina of the Week” or “Pregunta of the Week” (Question of the Week).
+Jen is fully invested in building community and has woven some fun and engaging themes into her podcast, such as “Reina of the Week” or “Pregunta of the Week” (Question of the Week).

-3. So Money
+3. So Money Podcast

-Podcast host: Farnoosh Torabi
+Podcast host of So Money: Farnoosh Torabi

 Farnoosh has welcomed guests that include the likes of Gretchen Rubin, Tim Ferris, Ariana Huffington, Margaret Cho among many others.

-4. The Redefining Wealth Podcast
+4. The Redefining Wealth podcast

 In a world where chasing money is the norm, Patrice’s message on the Redefining Wealth Podcast rises boldly above the noise: Chase Purpose… not money.
 As such, she has a fresh take on financial matters that have left her at odds with some traditional personal finance wisdom.

-Favorite episode?
-The joy of missing out with guest Tonya Dalton who shares how to avoid letting to-do lists and priorities from making us feel empty and incomplete.
+Our favorite episode of Redefining Wealth: The joy of missing out with guest Tonya Dalton who shares how to avoid letting to-do lists and priorities from making us feel empty and incomplete.

-6. Journey to Launch
+6. Journey to Launch Podcast

-Podcast host: Jamila Souffrant
+Podcast host of Journey to Launch: Jamila Souffrant

 Today she hosts the Journey to Launch Podcast that teaches and inspires others to pursue financial freedom.

-7. Brown Ambition
+7. Brown Ambition Podcast

-Podcast hosts: Mandi Woodruff and Tiffany Aliche
+Podcast hosts of Brown Ambition: Mandi Woodruff and Tiffany Aliche

 8. The Wander Wealthy Podcast